ShefaliGoel95/TrueHealth/README.md

 	• predicateForObjects(from: )

-		⁃ ives you a predicate for workouts from a certain HKSource.
+		⁃ gives you a predicate for workouts from a certain HKSource.
 		⁃ KSource denotes the app that provided the workout data to HealthKit.
 Can be specified by: name :  The name of the source represented by the receiver.
 If the source is an app, then the name is the localized name of the app.